kunjsinha/img-resizer/README.md

 # CLI Image Resizer

 A fast, parallel image resizer that can resize images in a directory or a single image.
-This project was made to drastically decrease the size of a screenshots folder which only stored 4k images.
+This script was made to drastically decrease the size of a screenshots folder which only stored 4k images.

 ## Features